Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis

-The estimated magnitude are economically meaningful.
-The estimates from the preferred specification of column (3) indicate that coal mines increased the local population by $125$\%\footnote{Statistically, it is more precise to state that the geometric mean of population in the treatment group with mines was approximately 125\% ($\text{exp}(0.812) = \text{exp}(\hat{\alpha}+0.812)/\text{exp}(\hat{\alpha})\approx 2.25$) greater than that of the control group.
-However, I use simple interpretations throughout this study to avoid redundancy.} in 1930 (panel A) and $145$\% in 1935 (panel B).
-The average number of miners per coal mine increased just less than $100$ during this period ($1,567$ in 1931 and $1,658$ in 1936).\footnote{As shown in Table~\ref{tab:nminers}, this is because the number of male miners increased, while the number of female miners decreased due to the revision of the regulation.} In this light, it is a bit surprising that the magnitude is estimated to be much greater in the 1935 sample.
-I will assess a potential explanation behind this trend in the next mechanism analysis section.
+The estimated magnitude is economically meaningful.
+The estimates from the preferred specification of column 3 indicate that coal mines increased the local population by $98$\%\footnote{Statistically, it is more precise to state that the geometric mean of population in the treatment group with mines was approximately 98\% (i.e., $\text{exp}(0.682) = \text{exp}(\hat{\alpha}+0.682)/\text{exp}(\hat{\alpha}) \approx 1.98$) greater than that of the control group.
+However, simple interpretations are used throughout this study to avoid redundancy.} in 1930 (panel A) and $106$\% in 1935 (panel B).
+The average number of miners per coal mine increased just less than $100$ during this period ($1,567$ in 1931 and $1,658$ in 1936).\footnote{This is because while the number of male miners increased, simultaneously the number of female miners decreased due to the revision of the regulation (Table~\ref{tab:nminers}).} From this perspective, note that the magnitude is estimated to be greater in the 1935 sample.\footnote{An alternative empirical specification using a panel structure shows that the difference in magnitude between the 1930 and 1935 census data is statistically significant.
+See Online Appendix~\ref{sec:app_pe} for details.} The mechanism behind this trend is assessed in the next subsections.

-In column 4, I present the estimates based on the reduced-form assumption to see if the IV approach works as expected.
-Even after conditioning on the control variables, the estimates based on the IV approach in column (3) are greater than those in column (4).
-This implies that my IV estimation strategy functioned to deal with the systematic attenuation due to the measurement errors.\footnote{The estimator under this IV setting captures the local average treatment effect (LATE), which shall be systematically greater than the OLSE that simply captures the difference in the conditional means between the treatment and control groups.
-However, this substantial gap between the estimates from the IVE and OLSE ($0.812$ v. $0.447$) at least indicates the correction of the attenuation bias.}
+Column 4 presents the estimates based on the reduced-form assumption to determine whether the IV approach works as expected.
+Even after conditioning on the control variables, the estimates based on the IV approach in column 3 are greater than those in column 4.
+This implies that the IV estimation strategy deals with systematic attenuation due to measurement errors.